More and more colleges offer merit scholarships to prospective students, whether they need them or not.

-Colleges that offer merit scholarships to prospective students in upper third to upper quarter of their admit pool will often post information on their admissions or financial aid Web pages.
-Or you can Google ‘school name freshman merit scholarships’ to find this information.
+Colleges that offer merit scholarships will often post information on their admissions or financial aid Web pages.
+Google ‘school name freshman merit scholarships’ to find this information.

 It is common for schools to require continuing students to maintain higher GPAs for the larger awards.
 Suppose a $60,000 college makes a $20,000/year award continent on a 3.25 GPA.
 Your student is interested in a major where the faculty are less likely to give As and Bs.
 If your student does okay to continue, but not well enough to keep the scholarship, could you make up the money?
 It’s one thing to make up for the loss of a small award by working or going into family savings.
 It’s another to make up for a very large one.

-Unless an awarded student is at or near the very top of the admit pool it will be rare that s/he will receive a merit scholarship that will bring the price down close to what s/he would have paid to be a resident student at their home state university.
+Unless an awarded student is at or near the very top of the admit pool it will be rare that s/he will receive a merit scholarship that will bring the price down close to their home state university.
 If costs and confidence building are issues, it might be a better deal to walk into a less expensive school with no pressure to keep a merit scholarship.

 It is common for college financial aid offices to send award letters that mention a need-based award as well as a merit-based award.
 These offices might be using the merit scholarship to fulfill part of all of a family’s financial need.
 If the school does this fairly, the merit scholarship might be used to fill gaps that might otherwise be filled through jobs or loans.
-If a school offers a financial aid package that includes a merit scholarship and a need-based scholarship be sure that your family will not need to borrow from any source other than the Federal Stafford Student Loan program, if a loan is necessary.
+If a school offers a financial aid package that includes a merit scholarship and a need-based scholarship be sure that your family will not need to borrow from any source other than the Federal Stafford Student Loan program.

-It’s exciting to know that a college wants you so much, it is willing to offer a significant discount to encourage you to choose to enroll.
+It’s exciting to know that a college wants you so much, it is willing to offer a significant discount.
 But that discount, in the form of a merit scholarship, might come with other prices that a college-bound student will have to pay on the way to their degree.
 Its wise to get the answers to the important questions before committing to a school where you might be dependent on that award to help cover costs.